Physics Ph.D. (Ithaca)

 Fall, Dec.
 15; no spring admission

-The Test of English as a Foreign Language (TOEFL) is required for applicants whose native language is not English.
-Scores must be officially reported by the Educational Testing Service to the Cornell Graduate School (Institution Code #2098, Department Code #76).
-Scores must arrive by the Dec.
-15 deadline.
+All international applicants must demonstrate proficiency in the English language.
+International students demonstrate proficiency by submitting official test scores from TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+TOEFL scores must be officially reported by the Educational Testing Service to the Cornell Graduate School (Institution Code #2098, Department Code #76).
+Scores must arrive by the December 15 deadline.
+Note: If your name on the exam does not match your name on the application, please notify us of the discrepancy.
 Please note that the minimum IBT TOEFL scores required for consideration are:

 As part of your education, we want to ensure that first and foremost, you know how to “think like a physicist”.
 This implies that you can synthesize knowledge from different areas, make educated guesses and take your hard-earned course-based knowledge to the next level, where you will apply it and knowledge that you acquire independently or with your mentors and peers to solve problems of interest.
 That is why we prefer a broad education and course base, and our education will prepare you for a career not just in the specific area that is your dissertation topic but our Ph.
 D. should prepare you for a career as a professional scientist, with all the flexibility that that implies.